 In 1996, the Air Force selected Lockheed Martin and McDonnell Douglas (later bought by Boeing) for pre-engineering and manufacturing development contracts worth \$60 million.
 Originally, one of those companies would have been selected in 1998 to develop the EELV.
 In November 1997, responding to indicators at the time that the commercial space launch market would be larger than expected, DOD announced that it would help fund development of both the Lockheed Martin and the Boeing vehicles-Atlas V and Delta IV, respectively.
 In October 1998, DOD awarded Boeing \$1.88 billion for the Delta IV (\$500 million for further development plus \$1.38 billion for 19 launches).
 At the same time, it awarded Lockheed Martin \$1.15 billion for the Atlas V (\$500 million for further development plus \$650 million for 9 launches).
 The companies were expected to pay the rest of the development costs themselves.
 The first Atlas 5 was successfully launched in August 2002; the first Delta 4 launch was successfully launched in November 2002.
 In 2000, however, new market forecasts showed a reduction in expected commercial demand, and DOD began reevaluating its EELV strategy.
 It renegotiated the contracts with both companies, relieving Lockheed Martin (reportedly at the company's request) of the requirement to build a launch pad at Vandenberg AFB, CA, and shifting two of the launches previously awarded to Lockheed Martin to Boeing instead.
 On January 25, 2002, the Wall Street Journal reported that the companies had approached DOD to obtain "hundreds of millions of government assistance" because of the downturn in the commercial market.
-Inside Defense reported on May 15, 2002, that the Air Force is considering adding up to \$200 million per year for FY2004 and beyond.
+This has come to be known as "assured access to space" in the sense that ensuring that both companies remain in the launch vehicle business provides redundancy to DOD in case one of the vehicles experiences technical difficulties.